manolissyn/Syntetas_Manolis_portfolio/README.md

 This is a project i created during the pursuit of my IBM Data Analyst Professional Certificate, where I:

-*Gathered the data from used_cars.csv file from kaggle.com and saved them to pandas DataFrame *Cleaned & Prepared the dataset
+1.Gathered the data from used_cars.csv file from kaggle.com and saved them to pandas DataFrame 2.Cleaned & Prepared the dataset
-*Performed exploratory data analysis
+3.Performed exploratory data analysis
-*Created data visualisations
+4.Created data visualisations
-*Created machine learning model that predicts user-inputed car price, aided by AI
+5.Created machine learning model that predicts user-inputed car price, aided by AI